Do you have inflammation overload? If you have migraine, the likely answer is yes.

-These inflammatory chemicals are for a useful purpose.
+These inflammatory chemicals serve a useful purpose.
 They cause nearby blood vessels to expand, thus increasing blood flow to the area, beginning the immune system’s response of fighting off the threat and healing any damage.
-This inflammation causes swelling of the surrounding tissues and activates pain receptors, causing pain.
+This inflammation causes the surrounding tissues to swell and activates pain receptors, causing pain.

 When Inflammation is Overdone or Turns Chronic

 Amazingly, the body activates NF-kB to unleash inflammation not just when it senses germs, but also when it perceives a whole range of “threats,” including: